What We Do

 Why Local AI on Mac?

-This means a Mac Studio with 128GB can run the full, unquantized Llama 3 70B model — a task that previously required a rack of datacenter hardware.
-The combination of high memory bandwidth (~600 GB/s on M5 Max), Apple's Neural Engine, and optimised frameworks like MLX and Ollama makes Macs the best consumer hardware for private, offline AI in 2026.
+This means a Mac Studio with 128GB can comfortably run quantized Llama 4 Scout (109B MoE) and the full Llama 3 70B model — a task that previously required a rack of datacenter hardware.
+The combination of high memory bandwidth (~600 GB/s on M5 Max, ~800 GB/s on M5 Ultra), Apple's Neural Engine, and optimised frameworks like MLX and Ollama makes Macs the best consumer hardware for private, offline AI in 2026.
+MLX now achieves 20–50% faster inference than llama.cpp on Apple Silicon.

 Find Your Perfect Local LLM